-Natural Virgin Cork Tile Panel Background Wall 3D Reptile Terrarium Vivarium 90x60 cm
+Natural Virgin Cork Tile Panel Background Wall 3D Reptile Terrarium Vivarium 90cm x 60 cm

 These tiles are made out of virgin cork pieces that are attached under high pressure to an agglomerate cork panel.